Changing the shape of medical research and practice

 To the Company’s knowledge, Kanagawa never actually sold shares to any investors, but is alleged instead to have simply accepted wired funds and not returned them.
 The practice of “cold-calling” is explicitly defined on the Japanese Financial Services Agency website warning as this practice – not actually selling shares, but promising to do so and then simply keeping the funds.
 The Japanese site also lists a “cold-calling” firm named “Tesla Acquisition Corporation”, so we assume that Organovo is not the only stock that cold-callers have used as bait.
 However, Organovo is unaware of how any such activity taking place outside the equity markets and not involving a broker/dealer who could actually sell shares can be hypothesized to have a material impact on the trading price of a NYSE MKT stock that has an average trading volume of over $60M a day.

 Organovo had very little institutional ownership in the early days of the stock prior to our uplisting to the NYSE MKT, but institutional holdings have grown since then.
+One site providing information including % institutional ownership can be found at this link.
 The company targeted a fully institutional round for its August, 2013 financing round that brought in $46.6M in investment.
 With the help of the highly regarded investment bankers at Lazard and Oppenheimer, we achieved this, attracting investment from top healthcare investors who have some of the best research teams in the market.
 Our institutional holdings are strong and we intend to continue outreach to institutional investors by conducting activities such as those at last year’s Piper Jaffray and Oppenheimer Conferences, and by holding ongoing meetings through multiple investment banks who make introductions to institutional investment funds.

 No, those numbers were taken from the Company’s three-month transition report for the period from January 1, 2013 and ending March 31, 2013.
 As such, they represent quarterly cash compensation for our named executives.